Purpose

 Basic Concepts

-- The AFS intercultural learning experience is a learn by doing, trial and error process.
+The AFS intercultural learning experience is a learn by doing, trial and error process.
 It is to be expected that errors will be made and adolescent students will require assistance.
 The host family and liaison provide basic assistance.
-Other volunteers such as the support host family and/or support coordinator provide further assistance, should that be required.
+Other volunteers such as the liaison, support coordinator, and associate support coordinator provide further assistance, should that be required.

-- Support should be positive and directed to helping the participant understand the issues and resolve the problem(s).
+Support should be positive and directed to helping the participant understand the issues and resolve the problem(s), while still understanding the seriousness of the need to adjust.

 Related Support Counseling Tools

-- The first steps when problems occur are generally verbal discussions between participant and host family, then with liaison involvement and then possibly as a team effort with Support Coordinator or Associate Support Coordinator as the situation warrants.
+The first steps when problems occur are generally verbal discussions between the participant and host family, then with liaison involvement and then possibly as a team effort with the Support Coordinator or Associate Support Coordinator as the situation warrants.
+(Click here for more information on Responding to Concerns and Challenges.)

-- Mediation with a focus on conflict reconciliation and transformation is a possible second step.
+Mediation with a focus on conflict reconciliation and transformation is a possible second step.
+(Click here for more information on having difficult conversations.)

-- Joint Staff Counseling Call.
-USA and partner country have a conference call with participant.
-Support staff then works to determine next step while consulting with local volunteers as needed.
+Joint Staff Counseling Call.
+USA and partner country Support and Learning staff may choose to have a conference call with the participant before, after, or in conjunction with a support agreement.
+Support and Learning staff then works to determine next steps while consulting with local volunteers as needed.
+(Click here for more information on Joint Staff Conference Calls).

 The Process for Developing a Support Agreement

-- Identify the issues: The initial requirement is to identify the significant issues, consulting with those involved to get their perspectives.
+Identify the issues: The initial requirement is to identify the significant issues, consulting with those involved to get their perspectives.
 This includes the host parents, liaison, and any others who have significant interaction with the participant related to the issues.
-There may have been verbal support counseling sessions.
+There may have been verbal support counseling sessions, in which volunteers have already gathered information on the perspectives and concerns of those involved.
 Possibly the participant completed a Plan for Success and some or all the issues that have not been resolved are identified in the plan.

-- Talk to your Support Staff person: Call your Participant Support Staff person in New York and discuss what you have found out.
+Talk to your Support Staff person: Call your Participant Support and Learning Specialist at AFS-USA's National Office and discuss what you have found out.
 Request guidance on the appropriate method to address the issue(s).
-If it is agreed to use the Support Agreement format proceed with guidance given and the procedure described herein.
+If it is agreed to use the Support Agreement format, proceed with guidance given and the procedure described herein.

-- Does the participant wish to continue and if so what do they want to achieve?
-Discuss what AFS hopes the student will learn from the experience, as described in the AFS Learning Objectives, and how specific objectives relate to the issues.
+- Does the participant wish to continue the program, and if so what do they want to achieve?
+Discuss what AFS hopes the student will learn from the experience (as described in the AFS Learning Objectives) and how specific objectives relate to the issues.

-- Ask the participant to consider the list of issues, personal goals, and the applicable AFS Learning Objectives and then propose what should be in the Support Agreement.
+- Ask the participant to consider their concerns and personal goals, and the applicable AFS Learning Objectives and then propose what should be in the Support Agreement.

-- Use the SMART Goals: (Specific, Measurable, Acceptable, Realistic, and Time-framed)
+Use of the SMART Goals: (Specific, Measurable, Acceptable, Realistic, and Time-framed)

 - The actions to be taken should be specific not general in nature.